Gundlach's hawk

-The Gundlach's hawk (Astur gundlachi) is a species of bird of prey in the family Accipitridae.
+Gundlach's hawk (Astur gundlachi) is a species of bird of prey in the family Accipitridae.
 It was formerly placed in the genus Accipiter.
 It is one of 21 endemic bird species of Cuba.
 The common name and Latin binomial commemorate the German-Cuban ornithologist Juan Cristobal Gundlach (1810–1896).
 It is threatened by habitat loss and human persecution.

 Description

 The hawk is a medium-sized forest raptor.
 It stands between 43-51 cm in height and has a stocky body shape.
 The adult hawk has a dark bluish-gray upper body and wings, with a black head.
 The under body of the bird is a lighter color.
 It also has a striped tail that is rounded in flight.
 Immature hawks are mostly brown on the top and paler on the bottom, but with dark streaking down the body.
 Compared to some other raptors of the genus Astur such as the bicolored hawk and cooper's hawk, Gundlach's hawks are longer and faster.